 Real property must be probated in the state it is located.
 So if you live in Colorado, but have a vacation home in Montana, there will be two probate proceedings—one in Colorado and one in Montana.
 Unless, of course, you have an estate plan in place.
 Ancillary probate is easily avoided with the proper planning.

 First of all, if your estate would face ancillary probate then it’s usually a good idea to avoid probate altogether.

 Second of all, probate proceedings are a matter of public record.
 Very wealthy and very private people may want to avoid probate for that reason alone.

 Keep in mind, however, that planning to avoid probate often unnecessarily complicates the estate planning process.

 You can only avoid probate by not having “probate assets” at the time of your death.
 The most common way to do this is by establishing and funding a revocable living trust, although for smaller estates there are other options.

-The federal estate and gift tax exemption amount for 2016 is $5.45 million.
-That means every individual can have an estate worth $5.45 million before having to pay any estate taxes.
-Above the exemption amount, an estate is taxed at a flat 40%.
-While Colorado has no state estate and gift tax, many states do.
-If you live or own property in another state, or plan to leave a considerable sum to someone in another state, consult an attorney.
+The federal estate and gift tax exemption amount for 2023 is $12.9 million.
+That means every individual can transfer up to $12.9 million before having to pay any estate/gift taxes.
+Above the exemption amount, transfers are taxed at 40%.

 We hope our list of Estate Planning FAQ’S helped you better understand Estate Planning and the process of Estate Planning.
 For more information on the process of Estate Planning, visit our Estate Planning Attorney page or schedule an initial consultation with Boulder Attorney Gina Weinberger.